Carola is a mental health advocate and a freelance writer who focuses on mental health, mental illness, and cognitive conditions.

 While parents should talk to their children about their feelings, how much they share should be limited and age-appropriate.
 According to UCLA Health, parents do not need to go into details about the trauma they experienced, but they should discuss the general symptoms.
 For example, they can say, “I am irritated right now because of some bad memories.
 I am working on getting better.”

 Parents should consider how they will answer their children’s questions and remarks.
 It is OK to say, “I need to think about that.
 Let’s talk about it later,” or “I need to talk to your dad (or mom) about this before we discuss it.”
 A mental health professional may be able to help with more difficult issues.

 Tell Children the PTSD Symptoms Are Not Their Fault

 Children tend to internalize family problems and sometimes blame themselves.
 Parents should reassure their kids that it is not the kid's responsibility to fix their parents or family difficulties.

 Parents should ask children about their reactions to their symptoms.
 Kids should be encouraged to share both positive and negative feelings in a non-judgmental atmosphere.

 Parents Should Not Feel Pressured to Be Perfect

 There are times that people with PTSD do not feel well or want to avoid being triggered by an event or venue.
 If children see that their parents are trying to deal with their symptoms, they will accept their parents’ imperfections.

-My parents rarely spoke about their wartime experiences, but when they did, it had a dramatic impact on me.
-My mother told me one story burned in my memory in my teens.
-My father was forced to dig his own grave by is Russian guards.
+My parents rarely spoke about their wartime experiences, but it had a dramatic impact on me when they did.
+My mother told me one story about my dad that burned in my memory in my teens.
+My father was a prisoner of war in a Russian camp.
+He was forced to dig his own grave by several Russian guards.
 Some of the guards’ superiors saw this and reprimanded the guards.